Lyme Bay Chardonnay 2018 for English Wine Week 2020

-Hence, several British wineries are now making excellent 100% Chardonnay still wines, in both unoaked and lightly oaked styles.
+Hence, several British wineries are now making excellent 100% Chardonnay still wines in unoaked and lightly oaked styles.
 Therefore, my pick for English Wine Week is a newly released Chardonnay 2018 from the Lyme Bay Winery.
-It’s a smashing package showing what English winegrowing can achieve.
+It’s a smashing package showing what English wine growing can achieve.

 Lyme Bay Chardonnay 2018.
 13.5%

-Lyme Bay Winery has a 25-year history and a smart business model.
+Lyme Bay Winery has a 25-year history and an innovative business model.
 As well as still and sparkling wines, they also make a wide range of other high-quality drinks.
 Fruit wines, cider, mead, spirits and liqueurs all feature in their portfolio.
-This rich diversity reduces reliance on English wine production, which, given our capricious climate, makes sound economic sense.
+This rich diversity reduces reliance on English wine production, making sound economic sense given our erratic climate.
 It also gives them the scope to concentrate on quality and release the wines when they are ready.

-Please don’t take my word for it, Lyme Bay wines win plenty of awards.
-They do own a small amount of vineyard, but they work with a small number of like-minded winegrowers to source most of their grape supply – similar to what happens in Champagne.
+Please don’t take my word for it; Lyme Bay wines win plenty of awards.
+They own a small amount of vineyard, but they work with a small number of like-minded winegrowers to source most of their grape supply – similar to what happens in Champagne.
 Hence the grapes come from growers in Essex, Dorset, Devon, Hampshire and Oxfordshire.

 2018 was an excellent vintage in England, with unprecedented yields and with quality to match.
-In fermentation, a mix of wild and Burgundian yeasts achieved an extraordinary natural alcoholic level of 13.5%.
-That shows just how ripe these grapes were – there was no need for enrichment; adding extra sugar bags in a process called chaptalisation.
+A mix of wild and Burgundian yeasts achieved an extraordinary natural alcoholic level of 13.5% in fermentation.
+That shows just how ripe these grapes were – there was no need for enrichment, adding extra sugar bags in a chaptalisation process.

 Maturation was in a mix of stainless steel and two-year-old French oak barrels.
 Fining was with isinglass to ensure clarity, so those of a vegetarian or vegan persuasion should take note.